-If you have Private Health Care Insurance enquire about your entitlements for our counselling and psychologist services.
-Many private health companies cover psychology services under their extras policy.
-We use HiCAPS who have access to a number of private insurance organisations.
+If you have Private Health Care Insurance enquire with your health insurer about your entitlements for our psychological services.
+Many private health care companies cover psychology services under their extras policy.
+We use HICAPS who has access to a number of private insurance organisations.
 We provide you with on the spot efficient and easy processing of your private health fund claims.

 Can I use my Private Health Care Cover and Medicare at the same time?

 Yes, you can see your psychologist privately however you will have to pay the full fee and no rebate will be provided.
-You can also use your private health care cover without seeing the GP.
+You can also use private health care cover without seeing your GP.

 Can I go directly to a psychologist to receive treatment through Medicare?

 You must be referred by your GP or your psychiatrist.
-Your GP will need to complete a detailed mental health assessment and prepare a Mental Health Treatment Plan before referring you to a psychologist for your initial consultation for you to claim the rebate of $124.50 per session.
+Your Doctor will need to complete a detailed mental health assessment and complete a Mental Health Treatment Plan before referring you to a psychologist for your initial consultation for you to claim the rebate of $124.50 per session.

-Does the Medicare Safety Net apply to client out-of-pocket expenses under Medicare Mental Health Care Plan?
+Does the Medicare Safety Net apply to client out-of-pocket expenses under THE Medicare Mental Health Care TREATMENT Plan?